-8.1 The proposed policy does not impact on any of the Council's strategic priorities.

-9. Conclusions and Recommendations

-- 9.1 No policy currently exists in respect of street naming and it is appropriate to have a street naming policy to allow the fair and consistent allocation of street names. - 9.2 It is recommended that Committee approve the policy for street naming contained in Appendix 1 and if following consultation appropriate suggestions are considered for inclusion or amendment to the policy that the Committee be advised of these proposed changes.
+- 8.1 The proposed policy does not impact on any of the Council's strategic priorities. - 9.
+Conclusions and Recommendations - 9.1 No policy currently exists in respect of street naming and it is appropriate to have a street naming policy to allow the fair and consistent allocation of street names. - 9.2 It is recommended that Committee provide their views on the proposed policy for street naming contained in Appendix 1 and provide suggestions to officers for inclusion into or amendment of the policy. - 9.3 It is further recommended that the Committee advise if it considers that individual member groups represented at committee be separately consulted on the proposed policy.